joeaudette/cloudscribe.StarterKits/SimpleContent-SimpleAuth-nodb-multitenant/README.md

 If you decide to use this sample to build your site you should of course change the user name and password in the app-tenant-users.json file

+## Publishing

+Note that the .csproj settings are configured to exclude the nodb_storage folder from publishing.
+That folder is where the data is stored, so we generally don't want to overwrite production data when we redeploy.
+However for the first deployment you should add this folder manually.